 Some natural therapies may be useful for relieving stress and pain.
 According to Prostate Cancer UK, there is some research that suggests therapies including aromatherapy, hypnotherapy, acupuncture, reflexology and massage could help you deal with the stress of living with prostate problems (vi).
 Biofeedback therapy – which aims to teach you how to control bodily functions that normally work involuntary – has also been found helpful for CPPS symptoms (vii) (find a biofeedback practitioner by visiting findatherapy.org).

 Natural therapies aren’t widely available on the NHS, so if you decide to look for a private therapist try to find one who’s fully qualified and a member of a professional organisation.

 Natural supplements for prostate support

 Taking certain natural supplements may help relieve the symptoms of CPPS and maintain prostate health in general.
-If you’re thinking of taking any of the following nutritional or herbal supplements, remember to tell your doctor or specialist about it before doing so, since according to Prostate Cancer UK some natural remedies may interfere with some treatments for prostatitis.
+If you’re thinking of taking any of the following nutritional or herbal supplements, remember to tell your doctor or specialist about it before doing so.

 A plant that originates from North America, saw palmetto has been used traditionally by Native Americans for various health conditions, including urinary problems in men.
-These days it’s often recommended by nutritional therapists for prostate enlargement (benign prostatic hyperplasia or BPH) as well as CPPS, with one open-controlled study suggesting it may be helpful for prostatitis (v).
+These days it’s often recommended by nutritional therapists for prostate enlargement (benign prostatic hyperplasia or BPH) as well as CPPS, though clinical evidence for the use of saw palmetto is largely lacking, with more research needed.

 Living with CPPS can have a significant effect on your quality of life, but this guide should help to make it a little easier.
 For more information on a number of common health conditions, feel free to visit our health library.